-The Skilled Worker stream assists employers in hiring workers whose skills are in limited supply in the province.
-The stream helps employers recruit and/or retain foreign workers with the required skills for positions that they have been unable to fill with a permanent resident or Canadian citizen.
+The Skilled Worker stream helps employers recruit and hire foreign workers whose skills are in limited supply in Nova Scotia, for positions they’ve been unable to fill with permanent residents or Canadian citizens.

-The skilled worker must have a full-time, permanent job offer from a Nova Scotia employer before submitting an application to the Nova Scotia Nominee Program (NSNP).
+Before submitting an application to the Nova Scotia Nominee Program (NSNP), the skilled worker must have a full-time, permanent job offer from a Nova Scotia employer.
 Provincial priorities may change as skill shortages are met by permanent residents or Canadian citizens.

-Semi-skilled workers have occupations that fall under the NOC skill level C occupations.
-The Office of Immigration may consider applications based on local labour market requirement and conditions, and 6 months of work with the Nova Scotia employer supporting the application.
+Have occupations that fall under the NOC skill level C occupations.
+The Nova Scotia Office of Immigration may consider applications based on local labour market requirement and conditions, and 6 months of work with the Nova Scotia employer supporting the application.

-Low-skilled workers have occupations that fall under the NOC skill level D. The Office of Immigration may consider applications from individuals in these occupations only if all other eligibility criteria are met, the principal applicant has worked for at least 6 months with the Nova Scotia employer supporting the application, there are indicators of success in the application, and there is a strong employer support.
+Have occupations that fall under the NOC skill level D. The Nova Scotia Office of Immigration may consider applications from individuals in these occupations only if all other eligibility criteria are met, the principal applicant has worked for at least 6 months with the Nova Scotia employer supporting the application, there are indicators of success in the application, and there is strong employer support.

-The Office of Immigration reserves the right to consider only certain types of jobs and occupations for nomination.
-This decision will depend on the current economic situation of the Nova Scotia labour market needs.
+The Nova Scotia Office of Immigration reserves the right to consider only certain types of jobs and occupations for nomination, depending on the current economic situation of the Nova Scotia labour market needs.

 For skilled, semi-skilled and low-skilled workers, priority will be given to workers whose employers: